NathanGorman/autoBOF/README.md

 autoBOF.py - Where the magic happens.
 Currently fuzzes the service and overwrites the EIP.
 Takes one input variable, the maximum amount of data that will be sent to the target (int).

+autoBOFConfig.txt - sample configuration file for usage with autoBOF.py

 This is a project that attempts to automate OSCP-style buffer overflows.
 Currently it has achieved all of the minimum requirements to be considered a prototype